-The University's Dignity at Work Procedure is available on the HR intranet.
-This covers employees, contractors, agency workers and anyone else the University engages to work for it.
+The University's Dignity at Work Procedure is available on the Human Resources - Home This covers employees, contractors, agency workers and anyone else the University engages to work for it.
 Instances of harassment, bullying, or discrimination of/from a student should be reported to Student Affairs, who will follow the process set out in the Student Code of Conduct.